Yukitoshi12345/From-Pixel-to-Purchase/README.md

 #### Challenges:
 - Divergent initial approaches complicated project scope and vision.
-- The merge conflict in Git Collaboration caused initial confusion
+- The merge conflict in Git Collaboration caused initial confusion.
 - Learning Tailwind CSS and Daisy UI.
 - Encountered hurdles with Amazon's documentation which was our original second API, forcing us to explore alternative options.
-- JQuery, Tailwind CSS, Daisy UI issue linking pages brought its own challenges
+- JQuery, Tailwind CSS, Daisy UI issue linking pages brought its own challenges.
 - Inconsistent code layout and a lack of code commenting initially hampered collaboration.